Middle East worries over possible US strike on Iran one month after protests began

 The protests began on Dec.
 28, sparked by the fall of the Iranian currency, the rial, and quickly spread.
 The country has faced more than two weeks of internet blackout — the most comprehensive in its history.

-Associated Press writers Fay Abuelgasim in Cairo, Suzan Fraser in Ankara, Turkey, and Meg Kinnard, Stephen Groves and Konstantin Toropin in Washington D.C. contributed to this report.
+Associated Press writers Fay Abuelgasim in Cairo, Suzan Fraser in Ankara, Turkey, and Meg Kinnard, Stephen Groves, Aamer Madhani and Konstantin Toropin in Washington D.C. contributed to this report.